teodor-moldovan/dpcluster/README.rst

     >>> vdp.plot_clusters(slc=np.array([0,1]))
     >>> plt.show()

 Running this might produce 2-3 clusters depending on the randomly generated data.
-The adaptive nature of the Dirichlet Process mixture model becomes apparent when we increase the number of data point from ``n = 10`` to ``n = 500``.
+The adaptive nature of the Dirichlet Process mixture model becomes apparent when we increase the number of data points from ``n = 10`` to ``n = 500``.
 In this case the clustering algorithm will likely explain the data using only one cluster.

 ToDo
 ====